DanielKolsi/chess-solution/README.md

 3. trial & error
 4. change/adjust formula for next move scoring
 5. add more rules to fit the model better

+positional_score = material_score + piece_activity_score + pawn_structure_score + king_safety_score + control_score
+material_score: This is the sum of the values of all the pieces on the board.
+Each piece is assigned a value (e.g., pawn = 1, knight = 3, bishop = 3, rook = 5, queen = 9).

+piece_activity_score: This evaluates the activity and mobility of the pieces.
+It can be calculated by considering factors such as the number of legal moves available to each piece and the control of important squares.

+pawn_structure_score: This assesses the pawn structure, including factors such as pawn chains, isolated pawns, backward pawns, and passed pawns.

+king_safety_score: This evaluates the safety of the king, considering factors such as pawn shelter, open files near the king, and the presence of attacking pieces.

+control_score: This measures the control of key squares on the board, including the center and important diagonals.

 ---